 The BWON standards have rigorous requirements for inspections of sewers, above ground lines containing BWON waste, containers, and sour water lines.
 We can help your site meet all the inspection requirements.

 We at Whatcom Environmental Services understand that managing stormwater is not your core business.
-The less time and money you spend on it, the more you can spend on what you are really about.
-We are committed to helping you face your stormwater management by working with you to find cost-effective solutions and avoid expensive treatment systems and Department of Ecology fines.
+We are committed to helping you with stormwater management by working with you to find cost-effective solutions and avoid expensive treatment systems and Department of Ecology fines.

 Thinking upstream saves you money.
 If your stormwater samples tell you your turbidity levels are high you could pursue costly stormwater treatment.
 However we prefer to help our clients devise creative solutions that are much less expensive and that prevent sediment loss in the first place.